 Hung up.
 But he had no time to think about that call.

 He sat back in the chair again, viewing with disbelief the site of Jack Lubin in front of him on the TV screen, saying, “Right now we’re sure the fire was caused by a fuel leak or something mechanical.
 An accident.
-Just like Buddy Holly.
+Like with other rockers in the past.
 Only we survived.”

 Surrounded by the rest of the band and management personnel, Jack spoke the same live from the airport’s medical clinic.